 Conceptualized IM solution is then implemented as physical setup (Builder‘s view).
 EA artifacts are created for each view that captures the “as-is” state for the PEA.
 Future states are also documented by predicting vibrant goals and technology innovation.
 Drivers of change requires re-thinking on the personal vision and the future state is used as the benchmark to attain the required state.

-Advantages of PEA The main advantage of PEA is that it reinforces human goal oriented nature and acts as a documented aid that describes his preparedness to maintain the IM solution in response to changing personal goals and technology advancements.
+The main advantage of PEA is that it reinforces human goal oriented nature and acts as a documented aid that describes his preparedness to maintain the IM solution in response to changing personal goals and technology advancements.
 Representing the “as-is” state serves as the visible model of his thinking process, activities and IT solution.
 This improves sense of ownership for the IM solution that he maintain to realize his personal goals and the future state documentation & transformation plan aids as an excellent aid in risk management when changes are inevitable.

 EA is an effective tool for enterprise building and leading it to continuous success.
 The critical factor behind EA is that it enables business and IT alignment.
 From the draft concept of PEA, we found that EA can even be applied in day to day IM needs of common man.
 The current drive towards agile and complex virtual enterprises would be the major area of EA research and there would be major work towards globally accepted EA framework.
 Information visualization within machine and physical space will redefine the models and language used to represent EA.
 Many new EA frameworks are likely to evolve and creation of more standardized frameworks that fits all complex enterprise models will take much time and would mostly end up with extended EA frameworks based on SOA.